pachyderm/pachyderm/README.md

 ```

 This will build a docker image from the working directory, tag it as `pfs` and
-launch it locally using.
+launch it locally.
 The only dependencies are Docker >= 1.5 and btrfs-tools >= 3.14.

 Other useful development commands can be seen in the [Makefile](Makefile) and the
 [bin](bin) directory.
 Key commands: